-- a. agriculture, forestry or equine development; - b. rural diversification projects; - c. replacement dwellings (on a one for one basis) or; - d. conversion of buildings provided that the existing building(s) contributes to the character or appearance of the local area by virtue of their historic, traditional or vernacular form; and - i. are in sound structural condition; and ii are suitable for conversion without substantial alteration, extension or rebuilding, and that the works to be undertaken do not detract from the character of the building(s) or their setting.

-spatial strategy, as outlined above, where it maximises opportunities to protect and enrich the landscape and built setting of the villages and their environs as defined within the Hough on the Hill Landscape Character Assessment (October 2013).
-The uses set out within the South Kesteven Spatial Strategy are considered to be 'appropriate uses' for the purposes of the Hough on the Hill Neighbourhood Plan.
+- 105 New development within areas such as Hough on the Hill Parish is restricted by SKDC's spatial strategy which states that only development for the following uses would be considered acceptable: - A. affordable housing (rural exception or allocated sites) - B. agriculture, forestry or equine development - C. rural diversification projects - D. local services & facilities - E. replacement buildings (on a like for like basis); or - F. conversions of buildings provided that the existing building(s): - contribute to the character & appearance of the local area by virtue of their historic, traditional or vernacular form; - are in sound structural condition; and - are suitable for conversion without substantial alteration, extension or rebuilding, and that the works to be undertaken do not detract from the character of the building(s) or their setting. - 106 The Hough on the Hill Neighbourhood Plan supports developments which accord with the SKDC spatial strategy, as outlined above, where it maximises opportunities to protect and enrich the landscape and built setting of the villages and their environs as defined within the Hough on the Hill Landscape Character Assessment (October 2013).
+The uses set out within the SKDC spatial strategy (see above para 105) are considered to be 'appropriate uses' for the purposes of the Hough on the Hill Neighbourhood Plan.